Fiscal year: Japan

 In Japan, the government's financial year is from 1 April to 31 March.

 Japan's income tax year is 1 January to 31 December, but corporate tax is charged according to the corporation's own annual period; most Japanese corporations elect their annual period to follow the government fiscal year (1 April to 31 March).

 Lithuania

 In Lithuania, the fiscal year is the calendar year, 1 January to 31 December.

 Macau

 In Macau, the government's financial year is 1 January to 31 December.

 Malaysia

 In Malaysia, the tax year for individuals is the calendar year, from 1 January to 31 December.

 The Companies Act 2016 does not state when the fiscal year must start for companies, so businesses are free to choose a financial year-end date.
 Private businesses usually choose the last day of the calendar year or the last day of the quarter for their financial year end.

 Generally, the government releases the annual federal budget in October, ahead of the fiscal year.

 Mexico

 In Mexico, the fiscal year is the calendar year, 1 January to 31 December.

 Moldova

 In Moldova, the fiscal year is the calendar year, 1 January to 31 December.

+Mongolia

+In Mongolia, the fiscal year is the calendar year, 1 January to 31 December.